Create a valid map of Pennsylvania dividing the state into 17 congressional districts using the free DistrictBuilder software platform (web-based).

 Stipends will be awarded based on an evaluation of need, upon the sole discretion of the Sponsor.
 To apply for a travel stipend, contact Sponsor at firstname.lastname@example.org.

-JUDGING CRITERIA: Maps will be judged by Draw the Lines PA regional and state panels based on both quantitative and qualitative criteria.
+Maps will be judged by Draw the Lines PA steering committee panels based on both quantitative and qualitative criteria.

 Here is the judging rubric that will be used on both the regional and state level to determine winners: